klaxit/klaxit-backend-challenge/README.md

 For each level, write code that creates a new `level*/output.json` file from the `input.json` file.
 A `level*/expected_output.json` file is available to give you a reference on which output is expected at each level.

-- Clone this repo,
+- Clone this repo (please **do not** fork it),
 - Solve the levels in ascending order,
-- Don't hesitate to write shameless code at first and refactor it afterward,
-- Keep only one commit per level ([git autosquash](https://blog.sebastian-daschner.com/entries/git-commit-fixup-autosquash) can help you).
+- Keep only one commit per level,
+- You can use Ruby, Golang, Python or Node.JS,
+- Calling `make` should execute you code (see `Makefile`),
+- Do not use external dependencies (please stick to your language Standard Library),
+- You can split your code in multiple files.

 ## Send us your achievement